Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 10

 must have put in on them.
 But, I am

-still not a Brigadier General?
-Katie, Queer
+still not a Brigadier General ?
+Katie.
+Queer

-and it?
+isn’t it ?
 I had two long rides yesterday &

 today right along the line my boys are holding